Particular/NServiceBus/guidelines/design-guidelines.md

 ## Composition

-Goal: The public API of NServiceBus is a composition API consisting out of multiple capabilities.
-The APIs in NServiceBus are extensible enough so that [capabilities](https://github.com/Particular/Vision/labels/Capability) can extend the composition API without needing to share the same release cycle as NServiceBus, reducing the coupling and allows us to organize code in a more cohesive way.
+The public API of NServiceBus is a composition API consisting of multiple capabilities.
+The APIs in NServiceBus are extensible enough so that [capabilities](https://github.com/Particular/Vision/labels/Capability) can extend the composition API without needing to share the same release cycle as NServiceBus, reducing the coupling and allowing us to organize code in a more cohesive way.

-In order to achieve this goal a few design decision are key:
+In order to achieve this goal a few key design decision have been made:

 ### Folders to group capabilities

-Folders are used to group source files together to represent individual capabilities without affecting the namespace of the components grouped together in these folders
+Folders are used to group source files together to represent individual capabilities without affecting the namespaces of the components grouped together in these folders.

-For example NServiceBus has a Recoverability capability folder which is further divided into
+For example, NServiceBus has a Recoverability capability folder, which is further divided into:

 * Faults
 * FirstLevelRetries